 Akamatsu is currently living on his own because of a huge falling out he had with his father, who he is no longer on speaking terms with.
-He is also refusing to see his mother, though she is clearly worried and keeps dropping by with food.
+He’s also refusing to see his mother, though she is clearly worried and keeps dropping by with food.
 All of Akamatsu’s pent up emotions that he’s been venting through fighting clearly stem from this rift that’s formed between him and his family, but he doesn’t know how to handle any of it, hence the need for a distraction.

 Seven, meanwhile, has a heap of problems of his own.
 He’s on the run from someone and there are hints that his past has been quite traumatic and dark.
 Despite this, he’s much more open and mature than Akamatsu.
 He only agrees to their regular fights because Akamatsu was so pushy and he does his best to be a good guest once he moves in with him.

-It isn’t long before the pair are being mistaken for a couple, and it’s clear that Akamatsu, at least, is attracted to the other man.
+It isn’t long before the pair are being mistaken for a couple, and it’s clear that Akamatsu, at least, is attracted to the other boy.
 This leads to some more awkwardness, as Seven has an unexpected response to realizing that his friend is sexually frustrated, one that suggests that there were some unsavory events in his past.
-I expect that the next volume will delve more into his circumstances, as this volume was more focused on Akamatsu.
+I expect that the next volume will delve more into Seven’s circumstances, as this volume was more focused on Akamatsu.
 I can’t wait to discover just why he’s on the run and see if he and Akamatsu will be able to overcome the challenge of facing his past together.